byu-is-403/syllabus/data-structures/assignment/mvc-data-structures-basics.md

 ### Sample Output

-Your output will look something like this:
+Your output could look something like this:

 ```
 Greg Anderson                 131